cedricouellet/youtube-to-mp3/README.md

 # youtube-to-mp3

-A Python program allowing users to download YouTube videos or playlists as MP3 audio files from a url.
+Download YouTube videos or playlists as MP3 audio files from a url.

 > Command Line Usage